Continuous spectrum

 • A continuous spectrum of light is produced by a light source that emits photons over a continuous range of wavelengths.

-• Sunlight is composed of the continuous spectrum of colours that make up the visible spectrum with red at one end and violet at the other.
+• Sunlight is usually described as a continuous spectrum of colours that make up the visible spectrum with red at one end and violet at the other.

-• The colours produced by the RBG colour model and the CMY colour model are displayed in the form of a colour wheel rather than a strip of colours.
+• The colours produced by the RGB colour model and the CMY colour model are usually displayed in the form of a colour wheel rather than a strip of colours.